IT Service Desk

 2. The Portal

-The Portal is the online one stop shop for everything you need at the University of Greenwich, it brings a range of facilities together to help you quickly find what you need.
+The Portal is our one stop shop for everything you need at the university.
+It brings a range of facilities together to help you quickly find what you need.
+Check that you are able to login to The Portal.

-3. Microsoft 365 Platform
+3. Microsoft 365 platform

-Microsoft 365 is a platform that provides users access to their cloud based Office software which allows you to create, collaborate and share your work.
-In addition to the usual Microsoft Office apps, such as Word, Excel, PowerPoint,
+Microsoft 365 gives you access to cloud based Office software which allows you to create, collaborate and share your work.
+In addition to the usual Microsoft Office apps, such as Word, Excel, PowerPoint, OneNote etc. Microsoft 365 also offers additional collaboration and communication tools such as OneDrive, Teams and the Viva social networking platform.

 You can access the online applications of Microsoft 365 directly in the browser by typing: http://login.gre.ac.uk.